Data4Democracy/town-council/README.md

 ## Architecture
 View very rough draft / 1st proposal [here](./design_doc.png).

 As of June 2017, we're currently writing scrapers to identify meetings/agenda metadata and beginning to test the database locally (i.e., top/left side of design document).
 Next steps will be to develop the queue to process the documents.
 (Note: Some examples of city council documents for testing .pdf --> text tools are available at this public [Dropbox link](https://www.dropbox.com/sh/9bxu3ruvjsrir7o/AABg4uCiKczYK4gzD6OV_hbOa).
-This initial set of manually collected .pdfs will be updated soon with documents collected using the scrapers.)
+(This initial set of manually collected .pdfs will be updated soon with documents collected in an automatic fashion using the scrapers.)

 After validating this architecture locally, we'll begin steps to deploy the database online (aiming for late summer 2017).
 Much later, we aim to develop a front-end interface for improving database access for users with less technical background.

 ## Related Work
-* https://github.com/datamade/nyc-councilmatic (fully searchable council meetings and more for New York City)
+* https://github.com/datamade/nyc-councilmatic (fully searchable council meetings and more for New York City; potentially to leverage portions of Councilmatic for updates on city council meetings later)
 * http://opencivicdata.readthedocs.io/en/latest/ (schemas for metadata on government entities -- used by #town-council when possible)